R0bert26/EduNote/readme.md

 ## Description
 EduNote is an application for managing student grades and evaluations.
 It features a dynamic frontend built with HTML, CSS, and JavaScript, and a robust backend in C++ using Crow framework.
-PostgreSQL is used for data storage, and libsodium ensures data security.

 ## Technologies
 - **Frontend**: HTML, CSS, JavaScript